suncoast-devs/handbook/lessons/misc-quick-reference/git.md

 ## Add files to be committed

 This command tells git to add all the files in the directory to a commit.

-NOTE, you will have to do a `git commit` later to actually make the commit.
+NOTE: You will have to do a `git commit` later to actually make the commit.

 ```shell
 git add .
 ```

-Alternatively you can add specific files
+Alternatively, you can add specific files.

 ```shell
 git add public/new.css